1970 Caribbean–Azores hurricane

-The 1970 Caribbean-Azores Hurricane was the wettest known tropical cyclone to affect the United States territory of Puerto Rico in 1970.
+The 1970 Caribbean–Azores hurricane was an unnamed Atlantic hurricane that became the wettest known tropical cyclone on record to affect the United States territory of Puerto Rico.
 The long-lived system formed on September 24 just off the west coast of Africa, and for several days maintained a general westward track.
 It passed through the Lesser Antilles on October 1, and later stalled in the eastern Caribbean Sea.
 On October 8, the depression crossed over the Dominican Republic, and subsequently it accelerated to the northeast.
 It was declassified as a tropical cyclone on October 12, although its remnants persisted for another week before dissipating in the westerlies near the Azores.